hsusmita/GrowingTextViewHandler/README.md

 #Installation

-Add following lines in your pod file for swift 3
+Add following lines in your pod file for Swift 4
 ```
-pod 'GrowingTextViewHandler-Swift', '1.1'
+pod 'GrowingTextViewHandler-Swift', '1.2'
 ```
 For older versions, use